 Jobs for Nature is also supercharging the conservation efforts of the Department of Conservation, iwi and hapū, councils, and the wider community to implement kaitiakitanga (guardianship) by controlling pests and weeds, restoring wetlands, and returning native bush, rivers, and streams to health.

 For us, it has raised the question of whether Hiking New Zealand wants to return completely to the status quo when tourism recovers.
 This lull in tourism has ignited calls for more regenerative tourism in the future – where the industry leaves a place better than it was before.
 As to what sort of uptake of this approach there will be with tourism recovery Dan says “That’s a matter for speculation, but what’s certain for us is that Jobs for Nature has provided an opportunity for us to re-vision and change what we do."

 Hiking New Zealand has always been low impact and has always made significant financial contributions to conservation projects.
-Now we are making hands-on differences day-to-day for the environment.
+Now we are making hands-on differences day-to-day for the environment and also enabling our guiding team to have rewarding year-round work in the outdoors.
 We are helping to secure the recovery of a vulnerable taonga (highly prized) species, and it feels like a natural direction for us.
 And with this newfound capacity to work regeneratively, we can now involve guests in hands-on conservation too if they wish.
 Guides can unfurl New Zealand’s natural and cultural history and enrich visitors’ experiences through the process and enjoyment of making a difference, offsetting impacts, and developing a lasting connection with this land and its people.
 Truly regenerative.